»Heiliger Sand«/»Holy Sands«: the oldest Jewish cemetery in Europe

 Anna Kischner, Head of the Jewish Community of Mainz, welcomed participants to a conference who visited the Worms Synagogue in April 2018: »The time-honored synagogue in Worms, although rebuilt after the Shoah, is not only a place of remembrance for us Jews in Mainz and Worms, but also worldwide , The synagogue, as modest in its dimensions and features as it is, reflects for us Jews the light and dark eras of the history of the Jews in Germany.
 We are the owners and see in the house far more than a historically significant monument.
 We perceive it as a living memorial to the changing history of Jews on German soil.
 And at the same time it is our synagogue for us, which is finally filled with Jewish life again.«

 Also located on the Synagogue square is on its righter side a building from the 1860s, which belonged to the Jewish community.
 It housed a Jewish school after 1935 until it was closed in July 1942.
 Today the offices of the Jewish Community Worms as well as the administration offices of the ShUM-Cities Association are located there, but the building is not integrated into the UNESCO-application.
-Near the synagogueone can visit the so-called Rashi-House.
+Near the synagogue one can visit the Rashi-House.
 Until 1971, the Community's House of Teachings, Dance, and Weddings, which was also the hospital and retirement home, stood on the same spot.
-After the last deportations from Worms to the Nazi-camps it had makeshift use, for example as a place for the homeless.
+After the last deportations from Worms to the Nazi-camps it got into ownership of the City and was totally reused, for example as a place for the homeless.
 It deteriorated and was torn down in 1971.
 The city erected the new building above the authentic cellar vault in 1980/82.
-The City Archives and the Photo Archives are housed there, as well a Judaica Museum which exists since 1982.
-The cellar vaults dating back to the 12th/13th century and a wall with plaster and decorations comparable to those in the Mikveh, are also part of the UNESCO-application.
+The City Archives and the Photo Archives are housed there, as well a Jewish Museum which exists since 1982.
+The cellar vaults dating back to the 12th/13th century and a wall with Pietra Rasa comparable to that in the Mikveh, are spectacular.
+They are integrated into the new exhibition of the Jewish Museum Worms.